Pandas-Team/Automatic-Parking/README.md

 #### interpolating path with spline
 After finding a path in a descrete 100\*100 space, the path is smoothed and scaled to 1000\*1000 space of environment using b-spline.
-The result is a set of points, to guide our agent!
+The result is a set of points to guide our agent!

 ![path planning](extra/path_planning.png)